mattsff/smartcity-android/README.md

 1. Clone the repository
 2. Open the project in Android Studio
+3. Configure Google Maps API Key (see Configuration section below)
-3. Build and run on a device or emulator
+4. Build and run on a device or emulator

 ## Running Unit Tests